Cite It

 Thorough, user-friendly description of MLA style from the OWL at Purdue.

-A sample in-text and bibliographic citation are presented here.
+A sample in-text and bibliographic citation of a journal article are presented here.

 In-Text Citation